-Consistent with the goals, philosophy and objectives of Albizu University, the minor in Speech Language Pathology Case Management Studies seeks to accomplish the following objectives:
+Consistent with the goals, philosophy and objectives of Albizu University, the minor in Speech Language Pathology seeks to accomplish the following objectives:

-- 1. Provide students with a foundation on speech language pathology on the field of case management through an examination of best practices in speech language interventions. - Conduct an academic minor in speech language pathology studies that will allow for the acquisition of theoretical and applied knowledge as well as clinical aspects of speech language pathology interventions in multicultural settings. - 3.
-Foster an attitude and willingness to actively pursue personal, academic and professional growth in the SLP field. - 4.
-Provide a forum for the acquisition of knowledge and skills dealing with language disorders in adult and children. - 5.
+- 1. Provide pre-professional students with a foundation of speech language pathology through an examination of best practices in speech language interventions. - 2.
+Earn an academic minor in speech language pathology studies that will allow for the acquisition of theoretical and applied knowledge as well as clinical aspects of speech language pathology interventions in multicultural settings. - 3.
+Foster an attitude and willingness to actively pursue personal, academic and professional growth in the field of speech-language pathology. - 4.
+Provide a forum for the acquisition of knowledge and skills pertaining to speech and language disorders in adults and children applicable to an SLPA. - 5.
 Develop an appreciation in each student for the individual worth and dignity of all people regardless of their cultural background, origin, life circumstances and sexual orientation.